Although vaginal hysterectomy is generally safe, any surgery has risks. Risks of vaginal hysterectomy include:

 - Adverse reaction to anesthesia

-Surgical risks are higher in women who are obese or who have diabetes or high blood pressure.
+Surgical risks are higher in women who are obese or who have high blood pressure.

 There is a risk of injury to other pelvic and abdominal organs during vaginal hysterectomy, including the bladder, ureters or bowel.